Battle of Dak To: Aftermath

 MACV asserted that three of the four PAVN regiments that participated in the fighting had been so battered that they played no part in the next phase of their winter-spring offensive.
 Only the 24th Regiment took the field during the Tet Offensive of January 1968.
 The 173rd Airborne Brigade and two battalions of the 4th Infantry Division were in no better shape.
-General Westmoreland claimed that "we had soundly defeated the enemy without unduly sacrificing operations in other areas.
+Westmoreland claimed that "we had soundly defeated the enemy without unduly sacrificing operations in other areas.
 The enemy's return was nil."
 But Westmoreland's claim may have missed the point.
 The border battles fought that fall and winter had indeed cost the PAVN dearly, but they had achieved their objective.
 By January 1968, one-half of all U.S. maneuver battalions in South Vietnam had been drawn away from the cities and lowlands and into the border areas.
 The official, post-war, PAVN history is more sanguine, viewing their results as the infliction of casualties on a brigade, two battalions and six companies of US forces.

 Operations in and around the Central Highlands including previous battles at Hill 1338 had rendered the 173rd Airborne combat ineffective, and they were ordered to Tuy Hòa to repair and refit.
 The 173rd was transferred to Camp Radcliff in An Khê and Bong Son areas during 1968, seeing very little action while the combat ineffective elements of the brigade were rebuilt.

 Several members of Westmoreland's staff began to see an eerie resemblance to the Viet Minh campaign of 1953, when seemingly peripheral actions had led up to the climactic Battle of Dien Bien Phu.
 General Giap even laid claim to such a strategy in an announcement in September, but to the Americans it all seemed a bit too contrived.
 Yet, no understandable analysis seemed to explain Hanoi's almost suicidal military actions.
 They could only be explained if a situation akin to Dien Bien Phu came into being.
 Then, almost overnight, one emerged.
 In the western corner of Quảng Trị Province, an isolated Marine outpost at Khe Sanh, came under siege by PAVN forces that would eventually number three divisions.

-Three members of the 173rd Airborne Brigade (Maj.
-Charles J. Watters, Pfc.
+Three members of the 173rd Airborne Brigade (Major Charles J. Watters, Pfc.
 John A. Barnes III and Pfc.
 Carlos Lozada) all posthumously received the Medal of Honor for their actions during the battle.